Welcome from the Dean

 For our theatre, dance, and performance studies students, you will be tasked with creating and adapting works and ideas that will stretch your imaginations and allow you to rethink the traditional modes of embodied storytelling.
 Our radio/television/film students might find the importance of the written narrative coming into sharper focus, and with that a thrust into new filmmaking styles and techniques.
 Our communication studies students will be researching an unprecedented communication and media landscape and will help develop the blueprint for our recovery.
 And our human communication sciences majors may find that technology can increase patient access to interventions heretofore unavailable or inaccessible.

 You will soon receive some communication from the undergraduate advising team regarding summer tasks, placement exams, fall course registration, and orientation.
-If you have any questions, please email us over the summer at firstname.lastname@example.org
+If you have any questions, please email us at firstname.lastname@example.org

 All of you and I are embarking on a great new adventure as a cohort of “first-year” students.
 Despite the challenges that lie ahead, I take comfort in knowing that we’ll be facing them together, with courage, dedication, and a fierce Wildcat spirit.